lolloberga/predict-shares-online-news/noteworthy_considerations.md

 - kw_avg_min (numerical, ordinal, discrete): It is the maximum number of time that the worst keyword (in terms of fitness in the context or in the text) has been used in other documents (sharing).
 It does not have NaN values neither invalid values but with high probability the value "-1" has been used for this scope.
 I don't know between what the average is computed, maybe it is the number of shares is the number of time the keyword occurs in EACH other article.
 - kw_min_max (numerical, ordinal, discrete)
 ...
 - self_reference_min_shares (numerical, ordinal, discrete): Min. shares of referenced articles in Mashable.
-It does not contain any NaN value but most probably 0 values can be interpreted as NaN values.
+It does not contain any NaN value.
 - self_reference_max_shares (numerical, ordinal, discrete): Max. shares of referenced articles in Mashable.
-It does not contain any NaN value but most probably 0 values can be interpreted as NaN values.
+It does not contain any NaN value.
 - self_reference_avg_shares (numerical, ordinal, discrete): Avg. shares of referenced articles in Mashable.
-It does not contain any NaN value but most probably 0 values can be interpreted as NaN values.
+It does not contain any NaN value.
 - LDA_00 (numerical, rateo, continuous): Closeness to LDA topic 0 (Lifestyle).
 It has no NaN values but some 0 values can be mapped to NaN values.
 Only one record has this feature equal to 0 so I would not consider 0 as a NaN value.
 The record under analysis (id = 38792) belongs to the data channel "world".
 - LDA_01 (numerical, rateo, continuous): Closeness to LDA topic 1 (Entertainment).
 It has no NaN values.
 Only one record has this feature equal to 0 so I would not consider 0 as a NaN value.
 The record under analysis (id = 38792) belongs to the data channel "world".
 - LDA_02 (numerical, rateo, continuous): Closeness to LDA topic 2 (Business).
 It has no NaN values.
 Only one record has this feature equal to 0 so I would not consider 0 as a NaN value.
 The record under analysis (id = 38792) belongs to the data channel "world".